iptv-org/iptv/.github/CONTRIBUTING.md

 # Contributing Guide

+## Feature Requests
-**Do you have an idea how to improve the project?**

-Create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=discussion&template=feature-request.md&title=Propose%3A+xxx) with a detailed description of your idea.
+If you have an idea how to improve the project create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=discussion&template=feature-request.md&title=Propose%3A+xxx) with a detailed description of your idea.

+## Report a Broken Stream
-**Do you want to report a broadcast that is not working?**

-Create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=broken+stream&template=broken-stream.md&title=Fix%3A+xxx) with a description of the channel (**IMPORTANT:** an issue should contain a report for only one channel, otherwise it will be closed immediately).
+To report a broadcast that is not working, create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=broken+stream&template=broken-stream.md&title=Fix%3A+xxx) with a description of the channel (**IMPORTANT:** an issue should contain a report for only one channel, otherwise it will be closed immediately).

+## Add or Replace a Stream
-**Do you want to replace the broken stream?**
+If you would like to replace a broken stream or add a new one, please do the following:

-- make sure that the link you want to add works.
-It is recommended to use [VLC media player](https://www.videolan.org/vlc/index.html) for this.
+- Make sure that the link you want to add works by using a program like [VLC media player](https://www.videolan.org/vlc/index.html).
-- check if the channel is working outside your country.
-You can use services like [streamtest.in](https://streamtest.in/) to do this.
+- Check if the channel is working outside your country by using a vpn or use a service we highly reccomend like [streamtest.in](https://streamtest.in/).
-- find out from which country the channel is being broadcasted.
-This information can usually be found on [lyngsat.com](https://www.lyngsat.com/search.html) or [wikipedia.org](https://www.wikipedia.org/)
+- Find out from which country the channel is being broadcasted.
+This information can usually be found on [lyngsat.com](https://www.lyngsat.com/search.html) or [wikipedia.org](https://www.wikipedia.org/) If you are unable to determine which country the channel belongs to, add the channel onto the `channels/unsorted.m3u` playlist.
-- find the corresponding ISO_3166-2 code for the country.
+- Find the corresponding ISO_3166-2 code for the country.
 You can find a full list of codes here: https://en.wikipedia.org/wiki/ISO_3166-2
-- open the `/channels` folder and find the file that has the same code in its name and open it
+- Open the `/channels` folder and find the file that has the same code in its name and open it
-- find the broken link in this file
-- replace it with working one
+- If broken, find the broken link in this file and replace it with working one.
-- commit all changes
+- If new, at the very end of this file add a link to the channel with a description.
-- send a pull request
+- Commit all changes and send a pull request.

-**Do you want to report a channel that is not on the playlist?**
+## Request a Stream for a Channel

-Create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=channel+request&template=channel-request.md&title=Add%3A+xxx) with a description of the channel (**IMPORTANT:** an issue should contain a request for only one channel, otherwise it will be closed immediately).
+To request a channel, create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=channel+request&template=channel-request.md&title=Add%3A+xxx) and complete all details requested. (**IMPORTANT:** the issue should contain a request for only one channel, otherwise it will be closed immediately).
+Understand that our community of volunteers will try to help you, but if a public link cannot be found, there is little we can do.

-**Would you like to add a new channel to playlist?**

-- make sure that the link you want to add works.
-It is recommended to use [VLC media player](https://www.videolan.org/vlc/index.html) for this
-- check if the channel is working outside your country.
-You can use services like [streamtest.in](https://streamtest.in/) to do this
-- find out the full name of the channel and from which country it is being broadcasted.
-This information can usually be found on [lyngsat.com](https://www.lyngsat.com/search.html) or [wikipedia.org](https://www.wikipedia.org/)
-- find the corresponding ISO_3166-2 code for the country.
-You can find a full list of codes here: https://en.wikipedia.org/wiki/ISO_3166-2
-- open the `channels/` folder and find a file with the same name as the country code
-- at the very end of this file add a link to the channel with a description
-- commit all changes
-- send a pull request

-In case you were unable to determine which country the channel belongs to, add the channel onto the `channels/unsorted.m3u` playlist.

 **Do you want to sort the channels from "channels/unsorted.m3u"?**